Sales in 2016 is a tricky business. In years past, salespeople had many endless avenues of marketing.

 Here are a three things to consider if you are thinking of owning and maintaining a blog and subsequent online presence.

 Before creating content, you need to know what you are talking about.
-Content in itself is not enough, it needs to be informative and fulfill a purpose.
+Content Marketing in itself is not enough, it needs to be informative and fulfil a purpose.
 Lead with the area in which you or your company knows more about than others.
 A blog with a strong niche following will be more successful than one which simply follows others as they lead the pack.

 2. Focus on the audience’s needs